0x1355/show/site/content/about.md

 Money Data Reality is the site I wish existed when I started seriously learning about smart contracts.

-## Who are you and why should I trust you
+## Who are you and why should I trust you?
 I am Hao - pronounced "how".
 I also go by the name of 0x1355 on Twitter.
 Before I dedicated full-time to crypto investing and writing about smart contracts, I had more than 10 years of experience in product management, marketing, and data science.

 When it comes to smart contracts and crypto in general, it is best not to blindly trust anyone.
 I learned this the hard way.
 Now when I decide whether I can trust someone or some information source, I ask myself two questions: